What is Indexing?

 Usage of Indexing

-1. if BTree index is created, search complexity will reduce from O(n) or O(nlogn).
+1. if BTree index is created, search complexity will reduce from O(n) or O(logn).

 2. if Hash index is created, search complexity will reduce from O(n) or O(1).